 The U.S. is in the midst of an opioid epidemic, and Massachusetts has suffered disproportionately.
-In 2015, over 1,500 people died from an opioid-related overdose in our state.
+Every year, over 2,000 people have died from an opioid-related overdose in our state each year for the past several years.
 Opioid-related deaths outnumber any other type of accidental death, including from motor vehicle accidents.
 The number of lost lives is just a small fraction of the morbidity associated with opioids; our communities are in crisis – a crisis that affects young and old, rich and poor, and all races.
 We know that prescribers are partially responsible: Governor Baker’s opioid taskforce reported that 50% of Massachusetts residents stated that painkillers are overprescribed, and that Massachusetts doctors are less likely to discuss the risks of opioid medications than physicians in other parts of the country.
 We also know that patients have a poor understanding about the safety of opioids, and that, since the majority of non-medical users of opioids get them from friends or relatives, there is an opportunity to reduce diversion through more appropriate prescribing and disposal of unused medications.
 Finally, once a person becomes addicted, options for treatment are limited by a hard-to-navigate, fragmented system that makes it challenging for someone in their time of need to actually get help.

 In response, we have launched the Brigham Comprehensive Response and Education (B-CORE) Program.
 This project is designed to serve the entire Brigham and Women’s Healthcare system to address all aspects of opioids as they relate to patients and our community.

 2) Improved access to naloxone to help reverse overdoses

 3) Improved access to treatment for patients with opioid use disorder